Araucaria - Monkey Puzzle Tree: Planting and Care

 The majestic Araucaria araucana, surrounded by a Japanese maple and a Himalayan birch (© Leonora Enking)

-For ground cover, plants like ivy or periwinkle can be used to fill empty spaces and add a touch of greenery.
-They are also useful for weed control.
+To cover the ground, ground covers such as ivy or periwinkle can be used to fill empty spaces and add a touch of greenery.
+They are also useful for controlling weeds.

 Anecdotes

-• The name “Monkey Puzzle” is often given to the Araucaria araucana.
-This name comes from the particular arrangement of its branches and thorny leaves, which would make the tree difficult to climb, even for a monkey.
-However, no large primates live in the natural range of this tree.
-Therefore, it is not known whether it is truly difficult for a monkey to climb…
+- The name “Monkey Puzzle” is often attributed to the Araucaria araucana.
+This name comes from the peculiar arrangement of its branches and thorny leaves, which would make the tree difficult to climb, even for a monkey.
+However, no large primates inhabit the natural range of this tree.
+Therefore, it is unknown whether it is truly difficult for a monkey to climb…

-• The seeds of some Araucaria species are edible and even serve as a food source for local populations in certain regions.
+- The seeds of certain Araucaria species are edible and even serve as a food source for local populations in some regions.
 They are often compared to pine nuts in terms of taste and texture.
-But, when in doubt, do not eat the seeds from your Araucaria!!
+But, when in doubt, do not consume the seeds of your Araucaria!!

 To go further

-• But if rarity or botanical curiosity catches your eye, you can also choose rare and unusual conifers.
+- But if it’s rarity or botanical curiosity that catches your eye, you can also choose rare and unusual conifers.

 Comments